hoxiea/lin-alg-done-right/README.md

 My worked solutions to exercises from Sheldon Axler's "Linear Algebra Done Right".

+**Note:** This is a work in progress.
+I am currently working through the book and adding solutions as I go.
+And there's no guarantee that my solutions are correct!

 ## Structure

 The solutions are organized by chapter:

-- Chapter 1A: First principles
+- Chapter 1A: Real and Complex Numbers
-- Chapter 1B: Vector spaces
+- Chapter 1B: Definition of a Vector Space
-- Chapter 1C: Linear transformations
+- Chapter 1C: Subspaces
-- Chapter 2A: Linear maps
+- Chapter 2A: Span and Linear Independence
-- Chapter 2B: Matrices
+- Chapter 2B: Bases
-- Chapter 2C: Work in progress!
+- Chapter 2C: Dimension (in progress!)

 ## Viewing the Solutions